 User agrees that any claim User may have arising out of or related to User’s relationship with Shmoop and this Agreement must be filed within one year after such claim arose; otherwise, User’s claim is permanently barred.

-its conflict of law provisions, AND WILL SPECIFICALLY NOT BE GOVERNED BY THE UNITED NATIONS CONVENTIONS ON CONTRACTS FOR THE INTERNATIONAL SALE OF GOODS, IF OTHERWISE APPLICABLE.
-Subject to Section XVIII, the parties irrevocably consent to bring any action to enforce this Agreement in the federal or state courts located in the Northern District of California.
+TThis Agreement shall be subject and interpreted in accordance with the law of the State of California, without regard to its conflict of law provisions.
+IT WILL NOT BE GOVERNED BY THE UNITED NATIONS CONVENTIONS ON CONTRACTS FOR THE INTERNATIONAL SALE OF GOODS.
+Except for matters to be arbitrated under Section XIX, the parties irrevocably consent to bring any action to enforce this Agreement in the federal or state courts located in the Northern District of California.
 User consents to the exclusive jurisdiction of the federal or state courts located in the Northern District of California.

 If any provision in this Agreement is held unenforceable or illegal by an adjudicatory body of competent jurisdiction, such provision shall be modified to the extent necessary to render it enforceable without altering its intent, or severed from this Agreement should no modification be possible, and the other provisions of this Agreement shall remain in full force and effect.

 User is responsible for compliance with all applicable laws and regulations, including, but not limited to, United States export and import regulations.
-User may not use the Site if he or she is a resident of a country embargoed by the United States, or is a foreign person or entity blocked or denied by the United States government.
 No agency, partnership, joint venture, employee-employer, or franchiser-franchisee relationship is intended or created by this Agreement.
-Neither this Agreement nor any right, obligation, or remedy hereunder is assignable, transferable, delegable, or sub-licensable by User except with Shmoop’s prior written consent, and any attempted assignment, transfer, delegation, or sublicense shall be null and void.
+Neither this Agreement nor any right, obligation, or remedy hereunder is assignable, transferable, delegable, or sub-licensable by User except with Shmoop’s prior written consent, and any attempted assignment, transfer, delegation, or sublicense, whether by operation of law or otherwise, shall be null and void.
 Shmoop may assign, transfer, or delegate this Agreement or any right or obligation or remedy hereunder in its sole discretion.
 No waiver by either party of any breach or default hereunder shall be deemed to be a waiver of any preceding or subsequent breach or default.
-Except as explicitly stated otherwise, legal notices shall be served on Shmoop at firstname.lastname@example.org (in the case of Shmoop) or to the e-mail address User designated on User's account (in User's case).
-Notice to User shall be deemed given 24 hours after the e-mail is sent.
+Notices under this Agreement shall be sent to Shmoop to the address set forth in Section XXV; notices to Users may be sent to the email address in the User’s account with Shmoop.

 Shmoop University, Inc.